mctiguer/chem-calc/README.md

 # chem-calc
-Mass calculation app given chemical formula and weight to calculate masses of consituent elements.
+Mass calculation app given chemical formula and total mass to calculate masses of consituent elements.
+Can calculate masses of salts if desired by separating each salt with '+'. e.g. "Bi2SbAs4", total mass 1g will tell mass of Bi, Sb, and As.
+If "3NaCl + 2NH4Cl", 1g will give mass of NaCl and NH4Cl instead of elements.